AlexanderDzhoganov/Skylines-Sapphire/README.md

 The `class` attribute specifies which part of the game's UI your module modifies.
 Possible values are `MainMenu`, `InGame`, `MapEditor` and `AssetEditor`.
 Make sure to change it accordingly.
 The value inside the Module definition is the relative path to your module XML.

 **3.2** Next you're going to define the sprites your skin uses.
 You only need to define new sprites if you want to replace any of the game's default ones.
-Sprites exist inside atlasses.
-You can define any amount of atlasses you want.
-Each atlass is 2048x2048 pixels in size, so you will need to create separate atlasses if you have many sprites.
+Sprites exist inside atlases.
+You can define any amount of atlases you want.
+Each atlas is 2048x2048 pixels in size, so you will need to create separate atlases if you have many sprites.
-*Note that each UI component can only have one atlass assigned at a time, which means that sprites used for the same component must be in the same atlas.*
+*Note that each UI component can only have one atlas assigned at a time, which means that sprites used for the same component must be in the same atlas.*

 To define a new atlas in your `skin.xml` use the following syntax: